-Amici Curiae Small Business Majority and Main Street Alliance represent tens of thousands of businesses across the United States that rely on guidance from our nation's agencies to ensure that they are complying with federal civil-rights laws.
-Specifically, as relevant here, they rely on the U.S. Equal Employment Opportunity Commission and its guidance documents, including the Enforcement Guidance on Harassment in the Workplace ("Anti-Harassment Guidance" or "Guidance").
-Amici submit this brief to highlight the importance to employers of having clear guidance regarding their obligations under Title VII and analogous federal workplace-anti-discrimination laws, something that is particularly helpful to small businesses like Amici's members.
+Amici Curiae Small Business Majority, Main Street Alliance, and American Sustainable Business Council represent tens of thousands of businesses across the United States that are relying on the expertise of the U.S. Equal Employment Opportunity Commission and its guidance documents, including the Enforcement Guidance on Harassment in the Workplace ("Anti-Harassment Guidance" or "Guidance").
+Amici submit this brief to highlight the importance to employers of having greater clarity regarding their obligations under Title VII and analogous federal workplace-anti-discrimination laws, something that is particularly helpful to small businesses like Amici's members.
 Amici provide the following statements of interest: